DrGabor/WinTeaser/README.md

 Enjoy it!

+Disclaimer: I strongly recommend original TEASER++ in Linux since it is well maintained and has rich document.
+WinTeaser is mainly used for users which are unfamilar with Linux OS and want to quickly test TEASER++ on their own dataset.

 [1] Yang, H., Shi, J., & Carlone, L. (2020).
 TEASER: Fast and Certifiable Point Cloud Registration.
 IEEE Transactions on Robotics.